Kartikpatkar/Kartikpatkar/README.md

 # 👋 Hi there, I'm Kartik Patkar

-I'm a passionate Salesforce developer with a keen interest in building innovative CRM solutions, scalable architectures, create chrome extension projects and contributing to open-source projects.
+I'm a passionate Salesforce developer with a keen interest in building innovative CRM solutions, scalable architectures, create Chrome extension projects and contributing to open-source projects.
 Welcome to my GitHub profile!

 ## 🚀 About Me